music-suite/music-suite/docs/src/User-Guide.md

 someEnsemble = divide 2 violins ++ [trumpet, clarinet]
 ```

-We can update several parts at once using the @[arrangeFor] function.
-This is useful in combination with @[rcat]:
+We can update several parts at once using the [arrangeFor][ref-arrangeFor] function.
+This is useful in combination with [rcat][ref-rcat]:

 ```haskell+music
 arrangeFor stringOrchestra $ rcat [c',e,g_,c_]